 - Let your pizza or bread dough sit out on the counter for 60 minutes.
 This will make more pliable and easy to work with.

-- Line your baking pan with parchment paper for easy clean up.
+- Line your baking pan with parchment paper for easy clean-up.

-- Make sure to prick some holes with a fork in the pepperoni loaf before it goes in the oven.
+- Make sure to prick some holes with a fork in the pepperoni loaf before it goes into the oven.
 This will insure that steam will escape.
 If a little cheese oozes out, don't worry.
 This happens often and all will be fine once the bread cools down.